Dafz-7/playgroundrepo/README.md

-Welcome to my programming and coding journey.
+Thsi is my programming and coding journey.